ShifanLuo/ECE387-Midterm-/README.md

 # ECE387-Midterm-
 Ultrasonic Wireless detector
-Use Ultrasonic Sensor to detect objects and send a signal through nrf24lo1 chip to a buzzer.
+Use Ultrasonic Sensor to detect objects and send a signal through NRF24L01 chip to a buzzer.

+Parts:
+Ultrasonic Sensor
+NRF24L01